 \subsection{Illustrations on Synthetic Data}

-In this part, we first compare all the contenders on synthetic data with different kinds of covariate shifts and then illustrate the effectiveness of the online ensemble structure.

-\paragraph{Overall Performance Comparison.} We summarize the comparison results in Figure~\ref{fig:synthetic}.
-The Accous surpasses almost all other methods in the four shift patterns.
-We can observe that the offline model FIX performs poorly compared with the online methods.
-The best result from DANN, IW-KMM, IW-KLIEP, and IW-uLSIF is called One-step for comparison.
-By reusing historical data, the Accous algorithm achieves a lower average classification error compared with the One-step competitors that only use one round of online data.
-The general domain adaptation method DANN is also inferior in the online setting due to limited amounts of data at each round, making it hard to learn a good representation.
-Compared with the OLRE algorithm, Accous achieves a significant advantage when the environments change relatively fast (\texttt{Squ}, \texttt{Sin}, and \texttt{Ber}).
-These results justify our theoretical findings that a fixed density ratio estimation model is unsuitable for non-stationary environments.
-Besides, when the number of unlabeled data changes from $N_t = 5$ to $N_t = 1$, the One-step method suffers from severe performance degeneration.
-By contrast, our method still performs relatively well.
-The above evidence indicates the necessity of reusing historical data and validates the effectiveness of our algorithm.
+\textbf{Average Classification Error Comparison.} We summarize the comparison results on synthetic data with different types of covariate shifts with all contenders in Figure~\ref{fig:synthetic}.
+The Accous algorithm outperforms almost all other methods in the four shift patterns.
+We observe that the offline model FIX performs poorly compared to the online methods.
+The best result of DANN, IW-KMM, IW-KLIEP and IW-uLSIF is called One-Step for comparison.
+By reusing historical data, the Accous algorithm achieves a lower average classification error compared to these One-Step competitors that use only one round of online data.
+The Accous also outperforms OLRE, especially when the environments change relatively quickly (\texttt{Squ}, \texttt{Sin}, and \texttt{Ber}).
+These results justify that performing density ratio estimation with either one round of online data or all historical data is inappropriate for non-stationary environments.
+Moreover, when the number of unlabeled data per round changes from $N_t = 5$ to $N_t = 1$, the one-step methods suffer severe performance degradation.
+In contrast, our Accous algorithm still performs relatively well, highlighting the need for selective reuse of historical data.